modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

   connect(a1.c, a2.c);
 end M;
 ```
-In Flat Modelica one needs to use the `realParameterEqual` function:
+In Base Modelica one needs to use the `realParameterEqual` function:
 ```
 package 'M'
 model 'M'